netanellevine/Bayesian_Network/README.md

 event B didn't happen".

 This type of questions are being answered by using two familiar Algorithms:
-* Bayes Ball Algorithm (also known an D-Separation).
+* Bayes Ball Algorithm (also known as D-Separation).
 * Variable Elimination Algorithm.
 ___
 ## About: